• Home

 Charlie's Angels - Angels On The Street (1979)

-Then and now view from the episode Angels On The Street from the TV series Charlie's Angels.
+Then and now filming location from Angels On The Street episode from the TV series Charlie's Angels.

 Two features from the earliest days of Culver City are seen in both of these photos.
 The first is Media Park (the group of trees at top left) and the second - which is the building way in the background - is the old Pacific Electric Railway Ivy sub-station (now home of "The Actor's Gang") at 9070 Venice Blvd.